 - firefighters: 118

-There is no resident Canadian government office in the Maldives.
-The High Commission of Canada in Colombo, Sri Lanka, has consular responsibility for the Maldives.
+There is no resident Canadian government office in Maldives.
+The High Commission of Canada in Sri Lanka, in Colombo, has consular responsibility for Maldives.

 Colombo - High Commission of Canada

-For emergency assistance after hours, call the High Commission of Canada in Colombo and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the High Commission of Canada to Sri Lanka and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: